Customize Ubuntu 20 LTS Desktop

 ssh-keygen -t rsa -b 4096 -f your_keyname_rsa

-You do not have to suffix '_rsa' to your key, I do it to remember the encryption type.
-You can provide a password when prompted every time you use the key to add another layer or security or just leave empty to not require one.
+You do not have to suffix '_rsa' to your key; I do it to remember the encryption type.
+You can provide a password when prompted every time you use the key to add another layer of security or just leave it empty to not require one.

 Permissions: SSH Keys

-Let's apply permissions of the private to to all things, and just adjust the public keys to the other in two commands.
+Let's apply permissions of the private key to all things, and just adjust the public keys to the other in two commands.

 chmod -R 600 $HOME/.ssh/